The official cause of death has now been determined

 Update from May 25, 9:02 p.m.: According to media reports, Tina Turner’s cause of death should now be known.
 The music icon is said to have died of natural causes Daily Mail learned from spokespersons for the singer.
 The 83-year-old died after a long, unspecified illness.
 Tina Turner’s medical record was long, she struggled with colon cancer and high blood pressure, among other things.

-Update from May 25, 5:14 p.m.: The world mourns the loss of Tina Turner.
-Now the US singer Beyoncé has also commented on the death of the rock legend.
-“My beloved queen,” the singer wrote on her website, which features a photo of the two musicians.
-“I love you endlessly.
-I am so thankful for your inspiration and all the paths you paved for me.
-You are strength and resilience.
-You are the epitome of power and passion.”
-They performed together at the 2008 Grammys.

-World mourns Tina Turner: Fans gather in front of the music legend’s property
+Tina Turner dies after illness: NASA and Obama pay tribute to “Queen of Rock ‘n’ Roll”

-Update from May 25, 1:50 p.m.: Mourning for rock legend Tina Turner is also great in the Swiss municipality of Küsnacht.
-In the meantime, residents have expressed their grief with flowers and candles at the Villa Algonquin on Lake Zurich.
+Update from May 25, 1:50 p.m.: Mourning is also great in the home village of the deceased rock icon Turner.
+In the meantime, residents of the Swiss municipality of Küsnacht have expressed their grief with flowers and candles at the Villa Algonquin on Lake Zurich.
 The rock icon lived there until her death.

 Turner, who is Swiss by choice, moved into the villa in 1998.
 Fans and residents had already gathered in front of the entrance gate to the property on Wednesday evening.
 A sign also reads “Simply The Best,” a nod to one of their biggest hits.